toulon/M101JS/README.md

 Search for TODO: hw2.3 in users.js.orig to see what they are asking Look in my users.js to see what I added.
 My code is missing something.
 I don't want you to do my homework, but just give me a nudge in the right direction.
 I think I am really close but missing something little.
-I am not getting any error even in console on Chrome Developer.
+I am not getting any errors on the Chrome Developer console.
 It only times out and stops.

 I added the user tom with password tom and received the following messages ^CMFN-LT-0067:blog toulon$ node app.js